 How can you prepare your business for Christmas 2020?

-Preparation and adaptability is going to be key this year.
-Basically, as with the rest of 2020, prepare for the unexpected!
+Preparation and adaptability is going to be key yet again this year.
+Basically, as with 2020 and so far in 2021, prepare for the unexpected!

 Ensure that your business is able to continue to sell even if you are in a lockdown situation – and that means getting the digital side of your business up and running.
 It can be as simple as a Facebook Business Page and Messenger so customers can place orders or spending a small amount on Facebook Ads to promote your offer to your local community.